Ax3man/phylopath/cran-comments.md

 ## Test environments
 * local Windows 10 install, R 3.3.2
-* win-builder (devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs.

-There were 2 NOTES:

-  * checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Wouter van der Bijl <wouter.van.der.bijl@zoologi.su.se>'

-Possibly mis-spelled words in DESCRIPTION:
-  Hardenberg (8:52)
-  Phylogenetic (3:16)
-  Von (8:48)
-  Voyer (8:76)
-  phylogenetic (8:5)

-These words are not mis-spelled, but include names and 'phylogenetic' analysis refers to analyses that control for interdependence of species due to the tree of life.

-  & checking dependencies in R code ...
-NOTE
+0 errors | 0 warnings | 0 notes

+## CRAN check:

+There are currently 1 ERROR and 1 NOTE:

+Result: ERROR

+  Running examples in ‘phylopath-Ex.R’ failed

+This ERROR occurs due to an update in the DiagrammeR package to v0.9.0.
+This release fixes all errors.

+Result: NOTE
-Namespace in Imports field not imported from: 'ape' All declared Imports should be used.
+    Namespace in Imports field not imported from: ‘ape’ All declared Imports should be used.

-This NOTE appears on some builds (CRAN Package Check Results).
 While no function from ape is directly used, a function from ape is used as a default argument in the phylo_path function.

 ## Downstream dependencies
 The package does not have downstream dependencies.